texstudio-org/texstudio/utilities/manual/source/editing.md

 ### KeyVal completion
 TeXstudio knows the possible keys and values for a number of commands.
 The completer opens automatically when entering keys or pressing `,` to start the next key.
-It also treats length specifially to offer only these when appropriate.
+It also treats length specifically to offer only these when appropriate.

 ```{tab} Complete key
 ![KeyVal completion](images/completer_keys.png)